Marketplace: In medieval Europe

 As the number of charters granted increased, competition between market towns also increased.
 In response to competitive pressures, towns invested in developing a reputation for quality produce, efficient market regulation and good amenities for visitors such as covered accommodation.
 By the thirteenth century, counties with important textile industries were investing in purpose built halls for the sale of cloth.
 London's Blackwell Hall became a centre for cloth, Bristol became associated with a particular type of cloth known as Bristol red, Stroud was known for producing fine woollen cloth, the town of Worsted became synonymous with a type of yarn; Banbury and Essex were strongly associated with cheeses.

 In the market economy, goods are ungraded and unbranded, so that consumers have relatively few opportunities to evaluate quality prior to consumption.
-Consequently, supervision of weights, measures, food quality and prices was a key consideration.
+Consequently, supervision of weights, measures, food quality, and prices was a key consideration.
 In medieval society, regulations for such matters appeared initially at the local level.
 The Charter of Worcester, written between 884 and 901 provided for fines for dishonest trading, amongst other things.
-Such local regulations were codified in 15th century England in what became known as the Statute of Winchester.
-This document outlines the Assizes for 16 different trades, most of which were associated with markets - miller, baker, fisher, brewer, inn-keeper, tallow-chandler, weaver, cordwainer etc. For each trade, regulations covered such issues as fraud, prices, quality, weights and measures and so on.
+Such local regulations were codified in 13th century England in what became known as the Statute of Winchester.
+This document outlined the assizes for 16 different trades, most of which were associated with markets – miller, baker, fisher, brewer, inn-keeper, tallow-chandler, weaver, cordwainer, etc. For each trade, regulations covered such issues as fraud, prices, quality, weights, and measures and so on.
 The assize was a formal codification of prior informal codes which had been practised for many years.
 The courts of assize were granted the power to enforce these regulations.
 The process of standardizing quality, prices and measures assisted markets to gain the confidence of buyers and made them more attractive to the public.